 - You can have only have up to five TENs a year if you are not a personal licence holder.

 - You can only have up to 50 TENs a year if you are a personal licence holder (see section below on personal licences).

 - You must be aged 18 or over.

 - Restrictions apply where the applicant is an 'associated person' of someone who has already given a TEN, including spouses, close relations, agents and employees, and their spouses (the word spouse also includes someone living with the notice giver).

-- You can only have a maximum of 12 TENs a year for any particular premises, subject to an overall limit of no more than 21 days in total (where the TEN lasts for more than one day).
-This means a club building can only have 12 TENs in any 12 months.
+- You can only have a maximum of 15 TENs a year (increased to 20 for 2022 and 2023) for any particular premises, subject to an overall limit of no more than 21 (increased to 26 days for 2022 and 2023) days in total (where the TEN lasts for more than one day).
+This means a club building can only have 15 (20 for 2022 and 2023) TENs in any 12 months.

 If your event/activity falls outside these restrictions, you will require a full premises licence.

 If the number of TENs you seek in a year exceeds the limits above, we must serve a counter notice prohibiting the event from going ahead.
 This must be served at least 24 hours before the event.